THE ETERNAL GARDEN

 Team cohesion was especially important to me.

-Our internal team met in-person for much of the school year.
+Our internal team primarily met in-person.
 We used collaborative tools like Figma, Slack, Google Drive, and Zoom to manage the influx of deliverables and inter-team communications.

 As crucial as cohesion is to effective teamwork, I also emphasized the importance of play and encouraged broad investigations of what youth meant to us.